ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/uz_nn.rst

 All timing above was done with -O2 flag.
 Testing with ``-funroll-all-loops`` leads to worse performance (4 inputs, 8 outputs, 64 neurons, two hidden layer with ReLU takes 94 us with the flag compared to 89 us without).
 Testing with ``-funroll-loops`` results in 92 us.
-Most time in the program is spent on multiplying the inputs of a layer with the weight matrix.
+Most time in the program is spent on multiplying the inputs of a layer with the weight matrix (as expected).

 See: